machinedialogue/IT-group/PoweShell.md

   Where-Object		?, where		Selects objects from a collection based on their property values.

  Write-Output		echo, 			write	Sends the specified objects to the next command in the pipeline.
-I
+If the command is the last command in the pipeline,…